wojciechwiton/Refugee-movement-modelling/README.md

 [3]"4 General Theories of Migration – Explained!", YourArticleLibrary.com: The Next Generation Library, 2014.
 [Online].
 Available: http://www.yourarticlelibrary.com/population-geography/4-general-theories-of-migration-explained/43257/.
 [Accessed: 23- Oct- 2016].

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)

 ## Other

-(mention datasets you are going to use)

 ### Refugee data
 #### Time series data (origin country, country of asylum, monthly basis) 1960-2015